Ticket of leave: Canada

-On 11 August 1899, An Act to Provide for the Conditional Liberation of Convicts - the Ticket of Leave Act - was enacted by the Canadian Parliament.
+On 11 August 1899, An Act to Provide for the Conditional Liberation of Convicts, the Ticket of Leave Act, was enacted by the Canadian Parliament.

 The Canadian Ticket of Leave Act was based almost word for word on the British legislation.
-There was no reference in the text to the purpose of conditional release, though ticket of leave was generally understood to be a form of pardon.
+There was no reference in the text to the purpose of conditional release, but ticket of leave was generally understood to be a form of pardon.

 In the beginning, the Governor General granted paroles on the advice of Cabinet as a whole.
 The act was later amended so that the power to advise the Governor General was limited to the Minister of Justice.
-This was a significant departure from traditional practice in the use of executive clemency; it was an attempt to separate parole decisions from politics.
-Even so, because conditional release was still in the hands of an elected minister, public opinion would still have a strong, and sometimes questionable, influence on policy.
+That was a significant departure from traditional practice in the use of executive clemency and was an attempt to separate parole decisions from politics.
+Even so, because conditional release was still in the hands of an elected minister, public opinion would still have a strong and sometimes questionable influence on policy.

 In the early 20th century, Canada was sparsely settled.
-Keeping track of men on tickets of leave was difficult and the authorities relied on parolees to report every month to the police.
-This had its drawbacks, and when the Salvation Army offered to take over parole supervision in some places, the Department of Justice was glad to accept.
+Keeping track of men on tickets of leave was difficult, and the authorities relied on parolees to report every month to the police.
+That had its drawbacks, and when the Salvation Army offered to take over parole supervision in some places, the Department of Justice was glad to accept.
 Salvation Army officers acted as Dominion Parole Officers until the position was abolished in 1931.

 On 7 March 1939, Bill C-34 was passed, revising the Penitentiary Act and creating an administrative board of three.